DevExpress-Examples/XAF_Security_E4908/XPO/ASP.NetCore/DevExtreme.OData/Readme.md

 	}
 	```

-- Call the UseDemoData method at the end of the Configure method of Startup.cs:
+- Call the UseDemoData method at the end of the [Program.cs](Program.cs).

 	```csharp